ExtendRealityLtd/Tilia.Interactions.PointerInteractors.Unity/Documentation/API/InteractableGrabber.md

 #### Interactor

-The interactor to grab to.
+The Interactor to grab to.

 ##### Declaration